Digitalization and AI

 The event was structured as an engaging exploration of speculative design artifacts, in the form of an exhibit and a thought-provoking guest speaker.

-A special highlight was the guest lecture by Rasa Bocyte (Sound & Vision - Research & Heritage, Hilversum), who provided fascinating perspectives
+A special highlight was the guest lecture by Rasa Bocyte (Sound & Vision - Research & Heritage, Hilversum), who provided fascinating perspectives on using heritage and culture to critically examine AI, adding depth to the discussions sparked by our exhibition.

-to a collaborative pinboard, they can add their voices to this evolving conversation about our collective destiny.
-The event was a success with
+Visitors are invited to envision their own future scenarios where AI has (re)shaped the world after seeing the exhibition.
+Through contributions to a collaborative pinboard, they can add their voices to this evolving conversation about our collective destiny.
+The event was a success with a lot of interesting conversations and input on the pinboard.

 21 January, 2025 @ Royal Academy of Art, The Hague (KABK)